nathalia-dev/health-finder/README.md

 - Highlight the keyword on the page after the results;
 - Refactor Search component ,creating a specific AutoComplete component that can be reusable;
 - Resolve two warnings about the "act + render" keywords in some test files;
-- Implement autocomplete search with multiples words together, forming a phrase
+- Implement autocomplete search with multiples words together, forming a phrase;
+- Better organizing dependencies;